jakobilab/circtools/docs/Installation.rst

 ********************************************************

-**circtools** is written in Python2 (>= 2.7, ``detect`` and ``reconstruct`` module) and Python3 (>=3.4, all other modules).
+**circtools** is written in Python 3 (>=3.7) for most of the data processing code and R (>=4.0.0) for plotting and statistical analyses.
 The tool has a number of external dependencies, mostly standard bioinformatics tools and packages.
 The installation will, by default, try to install all required dependencies.

-Installation is performed via `python3 setup.py install`.
+Installation is performed via `pip install circtools` or `python3 setup.py install`.
 No sudo access is required if the installation is suffixed with ``--user`` which will install the package in a user-writeable folder.
 In this case, the binaries should be installed to ``/home/$USER/.local/bin/`` (for Debian-based systems).

 Supported operating systems
 -----------------------------------

-``circtools`` was developed and tested on Debian Jessie 8 64 Bit and Debian Stretch 9 64 bit. macOS support is currently (09/2018) being tested and is already available in the ``mac-dev`` branch of the github repository (however, the macOS functionality cannot be fully guaranteed yet).
+``circtools`` was developed and tested on Debian Buster (10) and Ubuntu Jammy Jellyfish (22.04). macOS is supported, but still in development.
+However, macOS functionality cannot be fully guaranteed yet.

 Installation from PyPi (preferred)
 -----------------------------------